-Getting back together wasn’t filled with bliss.
+But. getting back together wasn’t filled with bliss.
 April was a busy month between long yoga training weekends for me, his school vacation trip with his kids and then getting his house ready to sell when he got back.
-We weren’t seeing each other as much as we used to and weren’t working toward what we had talked about.
-Deep down I knew that it would be a long time before we could start building a life together but still continued to wonder what I could do to make things work.
+We weren’t seeing each other as much as we used to and it didn’t seem like we were working toward what we talked about.
+There seemed to be obstacles placed in his way keeping him from moving on and it became apparent that it would be a long time before we could start building a life together.
+I continued to wonder what I could do to make things work.
 Could I change my behavior and be more supportive?
-Maybe we just need to get through these next couple of weeks and then we can plan some nice long day trips to reconnect and work things out.
-But I was near the end of my patience, and the reality is that the year ahead was going to require much more transition on his end, and deep down I knew it would be a few years before we could start building a life together.
+Maybe we just need to get through these next couple of weeks and then we could plan some nice long day trips to reconnect with each other.
+But I was near the end of my patience, and the reality is that the year ahead was going to require much more transition on his end.

-The defining moment of truth was in a Spirituality lecture during my 300-hour yoga training retreat.
+In a Spirituality lecture during my 300-hour yoga training retreat.
 The teacher asked us three questions: Where are you from?
 Where are you now?
-And Where are you going?
+And where are you going?
 The first question was easy to answer.
 But the next two were harder, the words that came to my mind were “I don’t know”.
 What I wanted to say was that I’m in a beautiful relationship, have a great job, and a great family right now and that I’m working toward building a life with my partner, but I didn’t truly believe that was happening and that we would get there.
 In that moment I made the decision to let go of my relationship and that it was necessary to move forward in my life.